print on demand tips for your online store

 2. Create Unique Designs That Stand Out

-- Use free tools like Canva for quick designs or Adobe Illustrator for professional work.
-Grab a template if you want then tweak fonts, colors, and layouts to create your version that sticks.
+Use free tools like Canva for quick designs or Adobe Illustrator for professional work.
+Grab a template, then tweak fonts, colors, and layouts to create something that sticks.

 Pro Tips: